 The installation is structured in three parts: ENTRY, EXPERIENCE and EXIT.
 In the center, a colossal, ever transforming pneumatic environment with printed flooring, multimedia, sound, smell, light and AI technology aim to produce a multi-sensorial experience that concludes with a conceptual map give-away.
 The original score is here reframed as a large conceptual fold-out that relates two «technological bodies», one seen as urban and the other as human.
 This hybrid map conveys the long unfolding continuum of human, machines, sensors and sensed merging to become an ever greater totality.

 In 1919 the Bauhaus started to explore how technology could help us reconfigure more enlightened societies and creations.
 100 years later, data accumulation and monitoring are relentless and we breeze a mechanized atmosphere where we can barely hear the sounds of nature and feel our own senses?
 SENSEFACTORY explores the interplays between our senses and that of the systems we hold and navigate through – a milieu of sensors, triggers and networks we increasingly adopt as our own personalized extensions.
 In this unfolding machinic sensorium we do not easily see the tensions between the sensor and the sensed, the artificial and the organic, and the human and the machine.
 It is for humans, a call to consider the possibility of new forms of sensing.

-EXIT » foldout w/ writer Nikolai Vogel [PDF] — 70x70cm, intended to be read on four sides
+EXIT » folded poster handout [PDF] — 70x70cm, to be read on four sides, text by Nikolai Vogel